 The boards of directors of Fidelity National Information Services, Inc., which we refer to as FIS, and Fidelity National Financial, Inc., which we refer to as FNF, have each unanimously approved a business combination of the two companies.
-FIS and FNF have entered into an agreement and plan of merger, dated as of June 25, 2006, as amended and restated as of September 18, 2006, whereby FNF would merge into FIS.
-We refer to the agreement and plan of merger, dated as of June 25, 2006 (prior to its amendment and restatement) as the original merger agreement and the agreement and plan of merger as amended and restated as of September 18, 2006 as the merger agreement.
-The merger agreement contemplates that the merger will be consummated approximately two weeks after the completion of the transactions contemplated under a securities exchange and distribution agreement, which we refer to as the distribution agreement, dated as of June 25, 2006, as amended and restated as of September 18, 2006, between FNF and Fidelity National Title Group, Inc., which we refer to as FNT.
-We refer to the securities exchange and distribution agreement dated as of June 25, 2006 (prior to its amendment and restatement) as the original distribution agreement.
-The distribution agreement, which was entered into at the same time as the merger agreement, provides for the contribution of substantially all of FNF's assets and liabilities other than its ownership interest in FIS to FNT in exchange for shares of FNT's Class A common stock and the conversion of shares of FNT's Class B common stock held by FNF into FNT's Class A common stock, followed immediately by the distribution by FNF to its stockholders of all FNT shares then held by FNF.
-We refer to this distribution of the FNT shares as the spin-off, ENF Capital Leasing, Inc., which we refer to as FNF Leasing, will merge with and into a newly formed wholly owned subsidiary of FIS, which we refer to as the Leasing merger.
-Immediately prior to the merger, FNF's only asset would be its equity ow
+FIS and FNF have entered into an agreement and plan of merger, dated as of June 25, 2006, which we refer to as the merger agreement, whereby FNF would merge into FIS.
+The merger agreement contemplates that the merger will be consummated immediately after the completion of the transactions contemplated under a securities exchange and distribution agreement, which we refer to as the distribution agreement, thich was entered into at the same time as the merger agreement, provides for the contribution of substantially all of FNF's assets and liabilities (other than its ownership interest in FIS and FNT) to FNT in exchange for shares of FNT's Class A common stock, followed immediately by the distribution by FNF to its stockholders of all FNT shares then held by FNF.
+We refer to this distribution of the FNT shares as the spin-off.
+After the spin-off and immediately prior to the merger, FNF's only asset would be its equity ownership in FIS.

-If the merger is completed, FNF stockholders will have the right to receive a number of shares of FIS common stock, par value \$0.001 per share, in exchange for each share of FNF common stock, par value \$0.0001 per share, that they hold equal to 96,521,877 (subject to increase under certain circumstances as described herein) divided by the number of FNF shares outstanding immediately prior to the effective time of the merger.
-On the date of this proxy statement/prospectus, FNF and its subsidiaries own approximately 51.3% of the issued and outstanding shares of FIS common stock.
-Based upon the outstanding shares of FNF common stock on August 31, 2006, FIS would be obligated to issue 0.547 shares of FIS common stock in the merger for each outstanding FNF share (assuming the number of outstanding shares of FNF common stock was the same immediately prior to the effective time of the merger), representing in the aggregate approximately 50.6% of the issued and outstanding FIS common stock after the merger.
+If the merger is completed, FNF stockholders will have the right to receive a number of shares of FIS common stock, par value \$0.01 per share, in exchange for each share of FNF common stock, par value \$0.001 per share, that they hold equal to 96,214,500 divided by the number of FNF shares outstanding immediately prior to the effective time of the merger.
+On the date of this proxy statement/prospectus, FNF and its subsidiaries own approximately 51.0% of the issued and outstanding shares of FIS common stock.
+Based upon the outstanding shares of FNF common stock on June 30, 2006, FIS would be obligated to issue 0.546 shares of FIS common stock in the merger for each outstanding FNF share (assuming the number of outstanding shares of FNF common stock were the same immediately prior to the effective time of the merger), representing in the aggregate approximately 50.3% of the issued and outstanding FIS common stock after the merger.

-This proxy statement/prospectus is being furnished to the stockholders of FNF in connection with the solicitation of proxies by the board of directors of FNF for use at the FNF Annual Meeting of stockholders to be held on October 23, 2006, and any adjournment or postponement thereof.
+This proxy statement/prospectus is being furnished to the stockholders of FNF in connection with the solicitation of proxies by the board of directors of FNF for use at the FNF Annual Meeting of stockholders to be held on , 2006, and any adjournment or postponement thereof.
 At the FNF Annual Meeting, stockholders will be asked to consider and vote upon a proposal seeking adoption of the merger agreement as well as other proposals related to the business of FNF.
 All of these proposals are discussed in greater detail in this proxy statement/prospectus.